How to Clean a Futon Mattress?

 Odors on a Futon Mattress

-A futon mattress will inevitably get unwanted odors: what with children, adults, and pets lying on it all day and night.
-To have it remain fresh-smelling, you need to deodorize it now and then.
-Removing odors from futon mattresses is simple and is often DIY( do it yourself).
+A futon mattress will inevitably get unwanted odors: with children, adults, and pets lying on it all day and night.
+To have it remain fresh, you need to deodorize it now and then.
+Removing odors from futon mattresses is simple and is often DIY.
 Here are the steps how:

 You will need to:

 Lay the futon mattress on a flat surface, preferably the floor.

 Start by vacuuming pet hair and dust off the bed, all the while brushing it to remove stuck particles.

 Next, sprinkle baking soda on the mattress.